 What is the relationship between Marcus and Goldman Sachs?

 Goldman Sachs USA owns the Marcus brand, and all loans are issued by Goldman Sachs’ Salt Lake City Branch.

 Can I change the day of the month my loan payment is due?

-If your account is in good standing, yes.
+If your account is in good standing, you can defer one repayment after 12 months of consistent, on-time repayments.
 If you have outstanding payments, are in deferral or are in the last month of your loan term, you may be stuck with your original payment date.

 Marcus By Goldman Sachs® Offer Terms and Conditions